-Current Director Term Other I Comp Primary Occupation Age Since Expires Board Committees Boar ds Director Qualification Highlights Chairman and CEO of Skillsoft Corporation (Retired) 64 2017 2020 ✓ Nomination & ✓ Com Governance Syste Inc. mVault ✓ Accounting and finance ems, ✓ Business strategy and operations ✓ Corporate governance ✓ Leadership - former CEO ✓ Technology and software industries
+Current r Term er Public Primary Occupation Age Since Expires Board Committees Compa any Boards Director Qualification Highlights Chairman and CEO of 67 2017 2023 ✓ Compensation ✓ Commvault ✓ Accounting and finance Skillsoft Corporation Systems, \checkmark Business strategy and operations (Retired) Inc. ✓ Corporate governance \checkmark Intapp, Inc. \checkmark Leadership - former CEO ✓ Technology and software industries

-Charles E. Moran, age 64, has served as a member of our Board since May 2017.
+Charles E. Moran, age 67, has served as a member of our Board since May 2017.
 Mr. Moran retired as the Chairman and Chief Executive Officer of Skillsoft Corporation, a leading global provider of cloud-based learning and talent management solutions.
 Mr. Moran held those positions from 1998 to 2015 and remained on as the Chairman from 2015 to 2016.
 From 1995 to 1997, Mr. Moran served as the President and Chief Executive Officer of NETg, a subsidiary of National Education Corporation, and a provider of computer-based training for IT professionals.
 From 1993 to 1994, he served as the Chief Operating Officer and Chief Financial Officer of SoftDesk, a leading Architecture, Engineering and Construction/Computer-Aided Design software application company, which was acquired by Autodesk.
 From 1992 to 1993, he served as the President of Sytron Corp, a data management software subsidiary of Rexon, Inc. From 1989 to 1992, he was Vice President of Sales and Marketing at Insite Peripherals, a manufacturer of floppy disk drives.
 Prior to joining Insite Peripherals, his experience included various business management positions with Archive Corporation, Florida Data, and Hamilton-Avnet Corporation.
-From 2009 to 2014, Mr.

-Moran served on the Board of Directors at Higher One, Inc., a leading payment technology provider for higher education.
+From 2009 to 2014, Mr. Moran served on the Board of Directors at Higher One, Inc., a leading payment technology provider for higher education.
 From 1997 to 2001, he served on the Board of Directors at Workgroup Technology, a client/server product data management solution.
-Mr. Moran also serves on the Board of Commvault Systems, Inc.
+He also previously served on the Boards of Duck Creek Technologies (insurance industry software) and Clarivate Analytics Plc (technology solutions to accelerate innovation).
+Currently, Mr. Moran also serves on the Boards of Commvault Systems, Inc. (NASDAQ: CVLT) and Intapp Inc. (NASDAQ: INTA).